VOC Commemorates Black Ribbon Day

 Today, August 23, is Black Ribbon Day, a day of remembrance for the millions of victims who experienced unspeakable suffering or death under Soviet Communism and Nazi Germany.
 VOC remembers the victims of these oppressive regimes, and we continue to hope for and work to advance the freedom of those still oppressed and terrorized by totalitarian regimes today.

-It is vital that we recognize the tyranny still taking place around the world and confront the authoritarian regimes existing today that oppress men, women, and children — in places such as Cuba where the Díaz-Canel regime continues to oppress the valiant Cuban people’s desperate pleas for an end to government repression and corruption, in China where the Chinese Communist Party continues its genocide against the Uyghurs and has annihilated Hong Kong’s freedom, and now in Afghanistan where the Taliban has swept in with deadly force and terror to control the country.
+It is vital that we recognize the tyranny still taking place around the world and confront the authoritarian regimes existing today that oppress men, women, and children — in places such as Cuba where the Díaz-Canel regime continues to oppress the valiant Cuban people’s desperate pleas for an end to government repression and corruption, in China where the Chinese Communist Party continues its genocide against the Uyghurs, has annihilated Hong Kong’s freedom, and threatens Taiwan, and once again in the bloodlands of Europe as Russian President Putin’s brutal invasion of Ukraine has swept in with deadly force and terror.

 When tyranny goes unchallenged and unchecked, it inevitably spreads, which is why the work of freedom fighters, past and present, is vital in maintaining stability and liberty around the world.